aphshir/aphshir/readme.md

 (please don't start a debate on video games with me. it will be like talking abot politics in a family geathering)
 # study
 I'm studying in france
+* Graduated from highscool with high honors (got an average between 14 and 16).
 * First year in IT Bachelor in france (BUT Informatique) @ IUT de Metz